Calculation of the energies of the multideterminant states of the nitrogen vacancy center in diamond with quantum Monte Carlo: Introduction

-Here, we model the many-body states of the NV center with the variational and diffusion Monte Carlo (VMC and DMC).
+Here, we model the many-body states of the NV center with DMC and VMC-optimized Jastrow factors and backflow functions.
 In Sec. \ref{section: many-body states} we present the relevant many-body states in the NV$^-$-center.
-Section \ref{section: QMC simulation of the excitations} presents the theory and concepts needed in the study of excitations, and discusses finite-size effects and nodal surface errors in DMC simulations.
-We present results from our computations in Sec. \ref{section: results}, and discuss the significance of the results and possible continuations of the present study in Sec. \ref{section: discussion}
+Section \ref{section: QMC simulation of the excitations} presents the theory and concepts needed in the study of excitations, and discusses finite size effects and nodal surface errors in DMC simulations.
+We present results from our computations in Sec. \ref{section: results}, and discuss the significance of the results and possible continuations of the present study in Sec. \ref{section: discussion}.